-In 2012/13 there were 10 people killed and 130 people seriously injured on roads across Cleveland.
+In 2014 there were seven people killed and 139 people seriously injured on roads across Cleveland.
 In addition there were 30 child casualties and 1133 slight injuries.

 Road traffic collisions are preventable, as many of them are caused by people driving:

 - too fast or overtaking dangerously

 - under the influence of alcohol/drugs

 In collaboration with partners in the region, the ‘Look Out for Each Other’ campaign will aim to highlight the greatest risks on the roads and those road-users who are most vulnerable.
 It aims to educate and inform people and ultimately encourage them to be more considerate on the roads and, whether they are a driver, pedestrian, motorcyclist or pedal cyclist, to take care on the roads and look out for each other, especially at times of higher risk.

 This month we are focusing on motorcycle safety.
 Read East Cleveland Mum, Faye’s, story here.

 You can also watch Paul’s bike crash story here.

 - Find out about our Learn & Live presentation.